isaacMedina1/winterbloom-sol-custom/README.md

 # winterbloom-sol-custom
-Pithon scripts that I have been using on my Sol Eurorack module
+Python scripts that I have been using on my Sol Eurorack module.
+Some Pd patches will be added too.